 Never tamper with the governor to gain more power.
 The governor establishes safe operating limits that should not be exceeded.
-The maximum continuous operating speed for this pump is 3800 RPM.

 PAGE A - 2 SAFETY

 INSTALLATION - SECTION B

 Since pump installations are seldom identical, this section offers only general recommendations and practices required to inspect, position, and arrange the pump and piping.